-If you have a health-conscious partner, a family member, or a friend, you can partner with him/her to workout together.
+If you have a health-conscious partner, a family member, or a friend, you can partner with him/her to work out together.
 Having a company will help you stay motivated.
-You don’t necessarily have to exercise at the same place.
+You don’t necessarily have to exercise in the same place.
 During the pandemic, we have got used to virtual meetings.
 So, why not exercise together over a zoom call?

 Why not let your kids exercise with you?
 When you are doing goblet squats with your kettlebell, they can do the same holding a pumpkin.
 Just like us, our kids too gain some weight during the festival season.
 So, we must encourage them to stay active.

 Here are some more exercises that you and your kids can do together holding pumpkins instead of free weights.

 Pumpkin Workout – Carve Some Muscles on Halloween!